leonjza/frida-boot/course/2-chapter-2/repurposing.md

 Next, a call to `test_pin` is made, taking `var_16` as an argument.
 If `test_pin` returned `1`, `var_c` becomes 1, meaning the next run of the `while` block, we will have `printf("Pwnd!!")`!

-Ok neat, so we are definitely interested in the `test_pin` function it seels.
+Ok neat, so we are definitely interested in the `test_pin` function it calls.
 Double click it either in the block, or on the name on the left.
 This should take you to the CFG for `test_pin`.

 ![binja-3](../_media/binja-3.png)